Queensland Camping

 Sandy Cape

 At Sandy Cape, you will find a huge beach with pure white sand and calm, gorgeous turquoise waters.
-The area has huge sand dunes, sparse vegetation – it’s a peaceful little spot – your own slice of heaven.
+Huge sand dunes and sparse vegetation characterise the area, making it a peaceful little spot—your own slice of paradise.

 K’gari’s Western Creeks

-It is harder to drive on the western side of the island due to much softer and bogger sand and unfortunately many 4WD hire companies simply ban people from driving on that side of the island.
+It is harder to drive on the western side of the island due to much softer and bumpier sand, and unfortunately, many 4WD hire companies simply ban people from driving on that side of the island.

 Other Things to do on K’gari

-Well, that covers most of the main attractions to visit at K’garias well as some of the little villages to visit – but here are a few other activities on K’gari.
+Well, that covers most of the main attractions to visit at K’gari, as well as some of the little villages to visit—but here are a few other activities at K’gari.

 Spot Wildlife

-On land you’ll no doubt see dingos, but also look out for goannas, sugar gliders, possums, snakes and birds.
-There are stacks of bird species such as white-bellied sea-eagles, brahminy kites, yellow-tailed black cockatoos, and king-parrots.
+On land you’ll no doubt see dingoes, but also look out for goannas, sugar gliders, possums, snakes, and birds.
+There are stacks of bird species, such as white-bellied sea eagles, brahminy kites, yellow-tailed black cockatoos, and king parrots.

-When it comes to marine life – you’ll have to be satisfied with what you can see from the land, as it is not safe to swim in the ocean surrounding the island.
-But even from the water’s edge if you’re lucky you’ll see dolphins, dugongs, stingrays, turtles, sharks (particularly tiger sharks) and even humpback whales during the migration season which is August through October.
+If you’re interested in marine life, you’ll only be able to observe it from the land, as swimming in the ocean surrounding the island is not safe.
+But even from the water’s edge, if you’re lucky, you’ll see dolphins, dugongs, stingrays, turtles, sharks (particularly tiger sharks), and even humpback whales during the migration season, which is August through October.

 Fishing

-If you love to fish, you’re in for a real treat as there is plenty of great fishing on the island.
-Some top fishing spots include beach fishing from 75 Mile Beach, Waddy Point, Sandy Cape, Indian Head and around Middle Rocks.
+The island offers abundant opportunities for fishing enthusiasts.
+Some top fishing spots include beach fishing at 75 Mile Beach, Waddy Point, Sandy Cape, Indian Head, and around Middle Rocks.

 It is important to note that you cannot fish in any of the island’s freshwater lakes or streams.
 It’s just beach fishing at K’gari.